Skip to main content

 enum<integer>

-When the BBO option is activated for Limit orders, the system selects the best market prices for execution.
-Variables: 1 - Queue Method / 2 - Counterparty Method.
-Use method 2 with ioc flag.
-Example: 2.
+Best Bid/Offer (BBO) execution method.
+The system selects the best market price for execution.
+1 = Queue method, 2 = Counterparty method.
+Use method 2 with the ioc flag.

 Available options: